 Side 6: Service authorizations (SA) and invoices with references to SAs are placed in chronological order with the most recent on top and separated by a divider.

-Note: A paper copy of the SA is required in the case file file.
+Note: A paper copy of the SA is required in the case file.
 Case file copies of requisitions and vouchers should have a copy of the invoice and/or reader service statement attached before filing.
 SA numbers must be written on invoices.

 Second Case File